Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Introduction

 We focus here on such unresolved lensed SN, investigating whether we can determine from a combined lightcurve its constituent elements: is it lensed or unlensed, how many images, and what are their time delays (and magnifications, to a lesser extent).
-This extends Paper 1 \cite{paper1} in this series by going beyond two image systems to allow four images and a more robust exploration of multiplicity, and using a complementary fitting method, also without a fixed source template.
+For unresolved lensed supernovae this work covers the key range of 6--14 days motivated by the expected distribution of time delays generally peaked around 10 days as in, e.g., \citep{goldstein}.
+This extends Paper 1 \citep{paper1} in this series by going beyond two image systems to allow four images and a more robust exploration of multiplicity, and using a complementary fitting method, also without a fixed source template.

 In Section~\ref{sec:method} we describe the new fitting method and crosscheck it against both simulations and the previous method for two images.
 We analyze it for four image systems in Section~\ref{sec:image4} and quantify its precision, accuracy, and range of robustness against simulations.
 Section~\ref{sec:multi} investigates determination of multiplicity, i.e.\ distinguishing unlensed (one image) systems from two image from four image systems, presenting the ``confusion matrix'' between them.
 We summarize the current state and future work in fitting unresolved lensed SN in Section~\ref{sec:concl}.